 (A) The estimation and comparison of benefits and costs may be quantitative, but will often be qualitative and require the use of best professional judgment.

-(B) On a site-specific basis, Ecology may weight the criteria in (d) of this subsection and favor or disfavor qualitative benefit and cost estimates in the analysis.
+(B) On a site-specific basis, ecology may weight the criteria in (d) of this subsection and favor or disfavor qualitative benefit and cost estimates in the analysis.

-(C) For Ecology-conducted or Ecology-supervised remedial actions, when determining or weighting the benefits in (d) of this subsection, Ecology mustconsider:
+(C) For ecology-conducted or ecology-supervised remedial actions, when determining or weighting the benefits in (d) of this subsection, ecology will also consider:

-(i) Public concerns identified under WAC 173-340-600(13) and (14); and
+(I) Public concerns identified under WAC 173-340-600(13) and (14); and

-(ii) Indian tribes’ rights and interests in their tribal lands identified under WAC 173-340-620.
+(II) Indian tribes’ rights and interests identified under WAC 173-340-620.

 (ii) Step 2: Rank the cleanup action alternatives by degree of permanence.
 To determine the relative permanence of an alternative, consider the definition of a permanent cleanup action in WAC 173-340-200 and the criteria in (d)(ii) of this subsection.